wlatanowicz/wait-for-dep/README.md

 ## HTTP(s)

 HTTP and HTTPS are available by default.
-Response with any HTTP code is accepted as valid.
+Follows redirects; only response with HTTP code 2XX is accepted as valid.

 ### Accepted URL schemas
 * http://